-6This gives a great sense of freedom, but historically this was a important factor that led the Unix operating systems, although superior in quality, not to win a fair share of the market!
-The Linux family tries to keep things simple and universal to a large extent, but one should be aware that because of this freedom files in different version tions respected by almost everyone.
+In a Unix filesystem there is complete freedom in the choice of the location of the files6.
+Fortunately, there are some universally accepted conventions respected by almost everyone.
 One expects to find home directories in the directory /home, configuration files in the directory /etc, application executables in directories with names such as /bin, /usr/bin, /usr/local/bin, software libraries in directories with names such as /lib, /usr/lib etc.